About This Tool

 Sources and grounding

 Billing error patterns are grounded in publicly available references including CMS billing guidelines, the AMA CPT code set, NUBC and NUCC claim form instructions, and published insurer processing manuals.
 The denial code library references the standard X12 835 transaction set (CARCs and RARCs).
-This content reflects my working knowledge from the industry and is updated periodically as patterns evolve.
+This guidance is compiled and maintained by the Lower My Medical Bills editorial team and updated periodically as billing rules and patterns evolve.

 Ready to review your EOB?